pytroll/pytroll/web/source/index.rst

  - Meteosat series (tested with 7, 8, 9, 10)
  - GOES series, in HRIT/LRIT format (tested with 11, 12, 13, 15)
  - MTSAT series, in HRIT/LRIT format (tested with 1R, 2)
- - Himawari 8, in HRIT/LRIT format (tested with 1R, 2)
+ - Himawari 8, in HRIT/LRIT format
+ - Himawari 8, standard format (satpy_ only)
  - Electro L, in HRIT/LRIT format (tested with N1)
  - NOAA series, in AAPP, GAC and LAC format (tested with 15, 16, 17, 18, 19)
  - Metop-A/B, in EPS 1a and 1b format